 During his scholarship, Trust’s role was to support research and policy development on Sub-Saharan Africa in the Office of the Chief Economist for Africa.
 He also worked with Bank staff in his thematic areas.

 Dr. Elizabeth Nanziri Lwanga

 Dr. Lwanga is a researcher with the African Economic Research Consortium.
-She joins the Office of the Chief Economist, Africa Region from the University of Oxford where she has been undertaking research in development economics.
+She joined the Office of the Chief Economist, Africa Region from the University of Oxford where she was undertaking research in development economics.
 Her research focus is financial inclusion for households and firms, behavioral economics, gender and welfare.
 She also has substantial experience with the policy making process in East and Southern Africa.
 Prior to her current role, she was the Chief Executive Officer of the South African Savings Institute, under the Ministry of Finance in South Africa and the Industrial Development Corporation.